lsst-sims/MW-Flare/lsst_sims/README.md

 probabilistically assign each star an activity rate ("active"/"inactive").
-The script `fit_by_type.py` uses the data from Figure 5 of West et al. 2008 (AJ 135, 785) to model the "active" fraction of each spectral type as a function of its distances from the Galactic plane with a decaying exponential of the form `A*exp[-z/tau] + B` where `z` is the distance in parsecs from the Galactic plane and `A`, `tau`, and `B` are parameters to be fit.
+The script `fit_by_type.py` uses the data from Figure 5 of West et al. 2008 (AJ 135, 785) to model the "active" fraction of each spectral type as a function of distance from the Galactic plane with a decaying exponential of the form `A*exp[-z/tau] + B` where `z` is the distance in parsecs from the Galactic plane and `A`, `tau`, and `B` are parameters to be fit.
 The resulting fits are saved to text files in the `type_fits/` directory of this repository.